 - Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent.

 Sexual Violence: Physical sexual acts perpetrated against a person's will or where a person is incapable of giving consent.
-The term includes, but is not limited to, rape, sexual assault, sexual battery, sexual coercion, sexual abuse, indecency with a child, and/or aggravated sexual assault.
+The term includes, but is not limited to, rape, sexual assault, sexual coercion, sexual abuse, indecency with a child, and/or aggravated sexual assault.

 Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his or her safety or the safety of others, or suffer substantial emotional distress.
 For the purposes of this definition:

-- Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property.
+- Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property;

-- Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim.
+- Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim; and

 - Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.

-Relevant Federal and State Statutes, and Standards
+Relevant Federal and State Statutes and Standards

 - Title IX of the Education Amendments of 1972, 20 U.S.C. §§ 1681–1688 and its implementing regulations, 34 C.F.R.
 Part 106